 Boaler claims students can learn math without the hard work involved in memorizing fundamentals.
 Perhaps she is “influential” because that’s what we would all prefer to hear.
 No one wants Dickensian schools.

 But scientists say what she is advocating simply does not work.
 Unless teachers ask students to exert the effort needed to achieve quick recall of fundamental facts and procedures, according to science, students will be severely handicapped in their ability to solve math problems above grades K-3, when problems involve more steps.

-In math, you have published the views of those who deny science.
+In math, they chose to publish views that deny science.
 Do such views merit publication?
-Would you publish a column by those who argue against vaccination before students enroll in school?
-Why not?
+Would an education journal publish a column by those who argue against vaccination before students are enrolled in school?

 As professionals, we as educators have a moral and legal obligation to do our best to follow scientific best practices.
 If we listen to science on the importance of memorization and speed in recall, student prospects in careers that require math will rise.
 Poor and minority children will especially benefit.